 Norway: Economy contracts in April

-Economic output declined 0.6% over the prior month in seasonally-adjusted terms in April, contrasting the 1.0% expansion recorded in March.
-Meanwhile, the economy grew 1.1% in the rolling quarter of February–April relative to the previous rolling quarter (November–January).
-This expansion was well above the 0.1% growth logged in January–March.
+GDP posted a 0.3% month-on-month decline in seasonally adjusted terms over the prior month in April, offsetting March’s 0.3% increase and marking the worst reading since October 2022.
+Meanwhile, the economy grew 0.2% in the rolling quarter February–April relative to the previous rolling quarter (November–January), matching the growth tallied in January–March.

 Similarly, mainland GDP—which excludes hydrocarbons and related services—also contracted in April, deteriorating from the prior month’s expansion (April: -0.4% s.a. mom; March: +0.2% s.a. mom); both goods and services consumption took a hit.
 During the three months to April, the mainland economy declined 0.1%, deteriorating from the 0.1% growth posted in January–March.